gofynd/fdk-client-javascript/documentation/APPLICATION.md

 | Argument  |  Type  | Description |
 | --------- | ----  | --- |

-Calculates the discount on order-amount based on amount ranges configured in order_discount reward.
+Use this API to calculate the discount on order-amount based on all the amount range configured in order_discount.

 *Success Response:*

-ok
+Success.
+Check example below or refer `OrderDiscountResponse` for more details.

 Schema: `OrderDiscountResponse`